EFontesP90/LLSim5G/README.md

 reception conditions, and requesting differentiated broadband traffic from the available infrastructure.

 The implemented link channel models for TN and NTN are compliant with the 3GPP standards TR 38.901 [REF] and TR 38.811 [REF] respectively, for frequencies from 0.5 to 100 GHz.
-For NTN use cases, it could be simulated the satellite service link from spaceborne or airborne platforms to multiple handheld or IoT end-devices.
-For
+For the NTN use cases, it could be simulated the satellite service link from spaceborne or airborne platforms to multiple handheld or IoT end-devices.
+Regarding TN the LLSim5G allows to recrate

 The physical (PHY) link layer of a wireless communication systems is typically simulated through LLSs, mathematically modeling the point-to-point communication of a pair transmitter (Tx) and receiver (Rx) with a detailed link characterization